valk-lang/valk-legacy/README.md

 **Features**: Super fast non-pausing GC ⚡, No undefined behaviour, Great package management, Generics, Fast compile times, Cross compiling, linking c-libraries.

-**Valk is still in alpha, alot of features are not ready yet and the stdlib only contains basic functions**
+**Valk is still in alpha, alot of features are not ready yet and the stdlib only contains core functions**

 ## Install